Vecchia Gaussian Processes: on probabilistic and statistical properties: Background on polynomial interpolation

 Therefore, for all $u\in \mathbb{R}^m$ with $\|u\|_2=1$,

-Next, for the Vandermonde matrix $V_A$ associated with the set $A$, consider its SVD decomposition $V_A = U_L D U_R^T$, where both $U_L$, $U_R$ are unitary matrices and $D$ is a diagonal matrix with positive diagonal entries.
-Let us denote the left and right singular vectors corresponding to the minimal singular value of $V_A$ by $u_{l,m}$ and $u_{r,m}$, respectively.
-Let $P^*$ be the interpolation polynomial such that $P^*(A) = u_{r,m}$, then $P^*(x) = P^*(A)^T V_A^{-1} v_x$.
-By the lower bound (\ref{eq:vx spread}),
+Next, for the Vandermonde matrix $V_A$ associated with the set $A$, consider its singular value decomposition (SVD) $V_A = U_L D U_R^T$, where both $U_L$, $U_R$ are unitary matrices, and $D$ is a diagonal matrix with positive diagonal entries.
+Let $u_{l,m}$ and $u_{r,m}$ denote the left and right singular vectors corresponding to the minimal singular value of $V_A$, respectively.
+Let $P^*$ be the interpolation polynomial such that $P^*(A) = u_{r,m}$.
+Then $P^*(x) = P^*(A)^T V_A^{-1} v_x$.
+By the lower bound in (\ref{eq:vx spread}),

 Also, by the definition of norming set, we have

 Combining equations (\ref{eq:cs lower}) and (\ref{eq:cs upper}), we have